 accounts held for non-residents, for whom the law does not prescribe the holding of a settlement account on a mandatory basis and the customer did not declare either that the account should be opened as a settlement account (i.e. the account contract concluded between the reporting entity and non-resident customer or the annexes thereto do not mention that the account is opened as a settlement account).

 Foreign currency: this shall indicate the number of accounts kept in foreign currency.

+Multi-currency settlement account: The number of multi-currency settlement accounts’ primary accounts.
+The connected currencies shall be reported under Currencies of multi-currency account (TDEVNM) according to the methodology described therein

+Multi-currency non-settlement account: The number of multi-currency non-settlement accounts’ primary accounts.
+The connected currencies shall be reported under Currencies of multi-currency account (TDEVNM) according to the methodology described therein

+Currencies of multi-currency account: The total number of currencies held by customers on multi-currency accounts.
+Each currency must only be taken into account once per primary account, even if there are multiple sub-accounts or pockets held in that currency.
+A currency shall be taken into account if the customer request holding said currency (e.g. by opening a sub-account or pocket for that currency) even if there was no such turnover on the account yet.
+The primary account (i.e. the primary currency of the multi-currency account) shall be reported as a currency as well.

 column “e”: shall indicate the subtype of the forint and foreign currency non-settlement account: